logicsec/lexlogic.github.io/content/post/2022/10/htb-writeup-perspective/index.md

 series:
   - hack the box
 ---
-Perspective is an insane difficulty Windows machine that focuses on the exploitation of ASP.NET web\
-applications and badly implemented cryptography.
-Initial access is obtained by reading the application\
-web.config file via a Server-Side Include, which is possible due to a weak filter on file upload.
-Having\
-retrieved the application machineKey , a new session cookie can be forged to gain administrative rights and access a restricted area, where SSRF can be exploited to access an internal encryption API which uses a weak RC4 implementation, resulting in the decryption of the ViewStateUserKey .
-Remote command\
-execution is then achieved via deserialisation of a malicious ViewState that can be forged using the obtained application keys.
-Finally, a padding oracle attack on an internal staging application running with\
-administrative privileges allows to inject OS commands in an encrypted POST parameter, resulting in the\
-elevation of privileges.
+Perspective is an insane difficulty Windows machine that focuses on the exploitation of ASP.NET web applications and badly implemented cryptography.
+Initial access is obtained by reading the application web.config file via a Server-Side Include, which is possible due to a weak filter on file upload.
+Having retrieved the application machineKey , a new session cookie can be forged to gain administrative rights and access a restricted area, where SSRF can be exploited to access an internal encryption API which uses a weak RC4 implementation, resulting in the decryption of the ViewStateUserKey .
+Remote command execution is then achieved via deserialization of a malicious ViewState that can be forged using the obtained application keys.
+Finally, a padding oracle attack on an internal staging application running with administrative privileges allows to inject OS commands in an encrypted POST parameter, resulting in the elevation of privileges.

 ## **Information Gathering on Perspective Machine**